CivicActions/ssp-toolkit/docs/controls/PS.md

 The terminated user’s accounts are disabled and all access associated with the individual is revoked.

 #### c

 ##### CivicActions

-The employee's manager or the Director of Human Resources conducts exit interviews with all employees who leave CivicActions voluntarily.
-There is a general discussion about the process of turning in any/all company issued devices, laptops, etc.
+The employee's manager or the Office of Human Resources conducts exit interviews with all employees who leave CivicActions voluntarily.
+There is a general discussion about the process of turning in any/all company-issued devices, laptops, etc.

 #### d

 ##### CivicActions

-CivicActions employees provide their own equipment that must be hardened to security reqirements depending upon their role and duties.
-CivicActions supplies two factor authentication tokens that become the property of the employee.
+CivicActions employees provide their own equipment that must be hardened to security requirements depending upon their roles and duties.
+CivicActions supplies two-factor authentication tokens that become the property of the employee.
 Some employees may receive company-issued hardware for working on particular projects.
 These items are collected before the employee exits CivicActions.
-In the case of an involuntary termination, the Director of Human Resources works to collect company issued devices and provides paperwork highlighting confidential protections for customers.
+In the case of an involuntary termination, the Office of Human Resources works to collect company-issued devices and provides paperwork highlighting confidential protections for customers.

 #### e

 ##### CivicActions

-Access to CivicActions information and information systems is always shared, so that the termination of an individual will not prevent CivicActions from having access to needed resources.
+Access to CivicActions information and information systems is always shared so that the termination of an individual will not prevent CivicActions from having access to needed resources.

 #### f

 ##### CivicActions

-When a person is terminated, a standard off-boarding process is used to notify management and IT and to track the process of disabling access to the information system/information system components.
-CivicActions IT Operations and Security is given at least a four hour notice to schedule the deactivation of access upon termination.
+When a person is terminated, a standard off-boarding process is used to notify management and CivicActions' Operations staff, and to track the process of disabling access to the information system/information system components.
+CivicActions' Operations staff and Security Office are given at least four hours' notice to schedule the deactivation of access upon termination.
 Deactivation is a manual process that is tracked via a Trello card in order to meet the four hour turnaround time before termination.

 ### PS-5: Personnel Transfer